dhruvmhjn/Gossip-and-Push-Sum-Elixir-/README.md

       topology is one of {line, full, 2D, imp2D}
       algorithm is one of {gossip, push-sum}

+Output:

-The output indicates when the network is finished being built and the time taken for convergence of the given algorithm in milliseconds.
+For Gossip algorithm, the output indicates when the network is finished being built and the time taken for convergence of the gossip algorithm in milliseconds.

+For Push-sum algorithm, the output indicates when the network is finished being built, the computed average and the time taken for convergence of the push-sum algorithm in milliseconds.

 Largest network observed for each algorithm and each topology: